Laurence Bédard Sizzles In Tiny Satin Pajamas

 “I noticed that tattoo on your stomach goes down pretty far,” another fan said flirtatiously.

 Just a few days ago, as The Inquisitr reported, Laurence shared a smoking hot post in which she rocked a skimpy lingerie set.
-She also got real about the challenges of life in quarantine, and revealed to her followers that she had gained almost 10 pounds since being stuck at home.
+She also got real about the challenges of life in quarantine and revealed to her followers that she had gained almost 10 pounds since being stuck at home.